-Created by Christine Romani-Ruby PT, D.Ed, MPT, ATC, PMA®CPT this series of courses will assist the rehabilitation professional in assessing and promoting healthy movement using the Pilates repertoire.
+Created by Christine Romani-Ruby PT, D.Ed, MPT, ATC, PMA®CPT this course will assist the rehabilitation professional in assessing and promoting healthy movement using the Pilates repertoire.

-Each 10-hour course in the 5 part series will progress the therapist in using the functional movements of Pilates to assess the neuromuscular system and then assist the client in optimizing their movement patterns to reduce pain, optimize function, and prevent injury.
-Each course will make use of the mat work and all of the Pilates apparatus.
+This five day rehabilitation series will progress the therapist or Pilates instructor in using the functional movements of Pilates to assess the neuromuscular system using the Pilates Movement Screen (PMS(TM)) and then to assist the client in optimizing their movement patterns to reduce pain, optimize function, and prevent injury.

 This course will use all Pilates apparatus and mat repertoire.
 Students should be trained on all apparatus and have at least 5 years of experience.
 Best for rehabilitation professionals and those with experience working in the rehabilitation environment.